A Heterogeneous Graph-Based Multi-Task Learning for Fault Event Diagnosis in Smart Grid: Numerical Tests

 \subsection{Performance of the Model for Regression Tasks}

 For both regression tasks, the performance of the model remains consistently high across all the variations considered.
-Even though for resistance level $100 \Omega - 500 \Omega$ because of the scale sensitivity, MSE is high, MAPE remains low similar to other resistance levels.
+Even though for resistance levels $100\Omega - 500\Omega$, MSE is high due to the scale range, MAPE remains low similar to other resistance levels.

+Fig.~\ref{fig:box-plot} visualizes the range and variance difference among the three fault resistance levels considered in this paper.
+For resistance level $0.05\Omega-20\Omega$, the fault resistance variance is the lowest, but the fault current level is higher compared to other resistance levels.
+For resistance level $100 \Omega-500\Omega$, it is exactly the opposite.
+This further highlights the scale sensitivity issue with MSE that results in a high MSE score with the resistance level $100\Omega-500\Omega$.
+As MAPE is computed as a percentage of the actual value, it is scale-independent and is preferred with metrics that involve a broader range and large variance which is the case for $100\Omega-500\Omega$.

 Fig.~\ref{fig:res_distribution} shows the distribution plot for the ground truth and predicted value for fault resistance on the test set.
 For the most part, the predicted distribution closely resembles the ground truth distribution.
 Similarly, Fig.~\ref{fig:current_distribution} shows the ground truth distribution and predicted distribution for the fault current.
 One important thing to mention here, this plot is for the transformed fault current label mentioned in \eqref{eqn:current_label_transformation} rather than the actual fault current.